Office of the Registrar and Academic Records

 International or Undocumented Student Waiver

 Students not eligible for residency due to immigration status may qualify for an exemption from non-resident tuition under the HB 144 Waiver.
 Students must meet the requirements of attendance at Utah high school for three or more years and graduation or have attained the equivalent thereof, such as a GED in Utah.
-Download an Affidavit/Application for Exemption and provide a copy of official high school transcripts to Enrollment Services.
+Download an Affidavit/Application for Exemption and provide a copy of official high school transcripts to the Office of the Registrar and Academic Records.

 Western Undergraduate Exchange Program (WUE)